“The wound is where the light enters you.”

 Analysis Now.

-Tricia has over eight years of clinical experience and sees individuals and couples of all demographics in her private practice located in Greenwich Village, NYC, and she also meets virtually and by phone with patients in Vermont.
+Tricia has over nine years of clinical experience and sees individuals and couples of all demographics in her private practice located in Greenwich Village, NYC, and she also meets virtually and by phone with patients in Vermont.

 Her therapeutic style is conversational yet direct, holding but curious, and relationally transparent.